craftzdog/craftzdog-homepage/README.md

 ## Tutorial

-Watch how I built this website on YouTube:
+Watch how the develop tutorial of this website on YouTube:

 [![YouTube thumbnail](./doc/thumb.png)](https://www.youtube.com/watch?v=bSMZgXzC9AA)